 Money & Spending

-Namibia’s national currency, pegged to the South African Rand, is the Namibian Dollar but travellers who have combined South Africa with Namibia can use either currency in shops, lodges, markets and restaurants throughout the country.
-Note however that the Namibian Dollar is not accepted in South Africa.
+Namibia’s national currency pegged to the South African Rand, is the Namibian Dollar.
+However, travellers who have combined South Africa with Namibia can use either currency in shops, lodges, markets and restaurants throughout the country.
+Note, however, that the Namibian Dollar is not accepted in South Africa.

 Visa and Mastercard credit cards are generally accepted throughout Namibia though holders of other credit cards are advised to check whether their card is acceptable.
 Self-drivers should note that credit cards are not accepted at petrol stations.

-Banking hours: 9am to 3:30pm Monday to Friday and 8am to 11am on Saturday.
+Banking hours: 9 am to 3:30 pm Monday to Friday and 8 am to 11 am Saturday.